Revisiting Bi-Linear State Transitions in Recurrent Neural Networks: Introduction

-We show that bi-linear RNNs are highly effective at learning state tracking tasks if one leverages a few simple tricks to avoid instabilities during training and inference.
-This includes removing any additive components (``bias-terms'' and other additive contributions to the hidden state), such that the hidden state is a true bi-linear not affine function of the previous time-step hidden state and input.
-We also show that bi-linear models form a natural hierarchy of decreasing complexity, ranging from fully unconstrained but parameter inefficient models to highly constrained and parameter efficient models.
+We show that bilinear RNNs are highly effective at learning state tracking tasks if one leverages a few simple tricks to avoid instabilities during training and inference.
+This includes removing any additive components (``bias terms'' and other additive contributions to the hidden state), such that the hidden state is a true bilinear not an affine function of the previous time-step hidden state and input.
+We also show that bilinear models form a natural hierarchy of decreasing complexity, ranging from fully unconstrained but parameter-inefficient models to highly constrained and parameter-efficient models.
 The different model classes within the hierarchy correspond to increasingly narrow subclasses of regular language modeling tasks that can be learned from data (see Fig.~\ref{fig:bilinearmodels}).
 Several existing linear RNNs, such as Mamba \citep{gu2024mamba}, are at the center of the hierarchy, with no state tracking capability at all.

-A task that has received significant attention as a testbed for learning state tracking behavior with sequence models in the past is the task of computing the parity of a binary bit-string.
-We show that a notable special case of learning bi-linear state transitions without additive terms is that it can learn the parity-task with a frozen (untrained) recurrence and only training final read-out layer on as few as two training examples.
+A task that has received significant attention as a testbed for learning state tracking behavior with sequence models in the past is the task of computing the parity of a binary bit string.
+We show that a notable special case of learning bilinear state transitions without additive terms is that it can learn the parity task with a frozen (untrained) recurrence and only training final readout layer on as few as two training examples.